lechiman/Customer-Sales-Database/README.md

 ## 🎯 Project Overview

-This project transforms raw electronic sales data into actionable business insights using MySQL.
-It features a complete database schema, automated analysis scripts, and 11 key analytical frameworks covering everything from customer demographics to product bundling opportunities.
+This project transforms raw electronic sales data into actionable business insights using MySQL and an interactive Streamlit web dashboard.
+It features a complete database schema, automated analysis scripts, 11 key analytical frameworks covering everything from customer demographics to product bundling opportunities, and a user-friendly web interface for data exploration.

 ## 📋 Table of Contents